 Research at the Department of Modern Languages

 Research in Slavic languages is about general Slavistics, church Slavonic with all its redactions, Russian, Polish, South Slavic languages (Serbian, Croatian, Bosnian, Bulgarian and Macedonian), interpretation, translation and Polish and Russian literary studies.
+We also research the non-slavic Albanian language.

 - The Finno-Ugric seminar